Obituary of James Gurran

 Jimmy’s favorite time of year was Christmas!
 His house always had to be decorated and over the years it was referred to the “Gingerbread” House on Alpine Drive.
 Although over the years it was getting a bit more challenging for him to get around, it did not stop him.
 He had the most amazing Christmas Spirit!
 Tragically, Jimmy spent most of November and December in the hospital.
 However, he did make it home for Christmas and was surrounded by his loved ones for his last Christmas and his beloved wife Carol made sure his house was decorated for him when he got home!

 Jim is survived by his wife Carol (Francies) and his two daughters; Bonnie Gurran-Heindl and her husband Paul of Cortlandt Manor, Jody Gurran-McDermott and her husband Tom of Mahopac, two grandchildren (Bryan Heindl and Summer McDermott) and his two nieces Kelli Zimbaldi and Susan Cipolla and his nephew Joseph Gurran.

 Visitation will be held at Joseph F. Nardone Funeral Home, 414 Washington Street, Peekskill, NY 10566 on Thursday, January 2, 2020 from 2:00pm to 4:00pm and 7:00pm to 9:00pm.

 Mass of Christian Burial will be held at St. Columbanus Church, Oregon Road, Cortlandt Manor, NY on Friday, January 3, 2020 at 10:00am.

-Interment to follow at Assumption Cemetery, in Cortlandt Manor, NY.To send flowers to the family of James Gurran, please visit Tribute Store
+Interment to follow at Assumption Cemetery, in Cortlandt Manor, NY.To send flowers to the family or plant a tree in memory of James Gurran, please visit Tribute Store

 Mass of Christain Burial